10 Reasons to Live in Normal Heights, San Diego

 Whichever school your children attend, private or public, you can rest assured that Normal Heights can offer some of the best schooling options, from elementary to high school.

 It’s pretty much a given that any neighborhood in San Diego is blessed with amazing weather, and Normal Heights is no exception!
 With temperatures rarely going below 60 in the winter months, you’ll never have to invest in a heavy winter parka or a snow shovel.

 Having such warm weather year-round also means that San Diego is home to a large number of regular and organic farms, meaning the grocery stores and restaurants in this neighborhood are always in steady supply of fresh, local produce and other ingredients.

-The warm weather is also great for people who like to go out for evening walks in the neighborhood, and for visiting the many street festivals that Adams Avenue is known for.
+The warm weather is also great for people who like to go out for evening walks in the neighborhood, and for visiting the many street festivals and music festivals that Adams Avenue is known for.

 Because of its ethnic diversity, the city's rich culture shines through in its dining experiences.
 With all sorts of restaurants in almost every cuisine imaginable, this neighborhood really has it all.

 Surely everyone has had at least one of those days when you get home late and all you want is a coffee.
 Given that most people drink coffee during the day, this can be difficult to come by, but a local coffee shop on Adams Ave. called Lestat's solves the issue by being open 24 hours a day, seven days a week.